jameshanlon/jameshanlon.github.io/content/python-processor.md

   the working memory increases and so accordingly the overhead of garbage collection also increases.

-Based on the above observations, it is clear that optimising the memory system will yield a more significant performance improvement than optimising the processor microarchitecture and instruction set design (as is typically the focus of new processor designs).
+It is clear from these findings that optimising the memory system will yield a more significant performance improvement than optimising the processor microarchitecture and instruction set design (as is typically the focus of new processor designs).
 Orthogonal to optimisations in the memory system, providing more execution parallelism at the process level is the only other way to significantly scale performance.
 This gives us the basis for a new Python processor.

 ## Hardware support for Python

-In this section, I present some rough ideas on what new computer hardware might look like that optimises the execution of Python (or indeed other dynamic languages).
+This section presents some rough ideas on what new computer hardware might look like that optimises the execution of Python (or indeed other dynamic languages).